sanjeevrajshanmugam/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**

-Thus, the program was successfully verified.
+Thus, To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.the program was successfully verified.